Trump’s disdain for ‘Obamacare’ could hamper virus response | Times Leader

 Some of the biggest coverage gains under the Obama-era law came among African Americans and Hispanics, groups that face grave complications from coronavirus infections due to high rates of underlying diseases like diabetes.

 In a statement, HHS did not address the question of opening the health insurance marketplaces, as several states have.
-The agency on the HealthCare.gov site.
+The agency referred people who have lost job-based coverage to a page on the HealthCare.gov site.

 Instead of taking a similar approach as states like New York and California, the Trump administration has directed hospitals to use part of a $100 billion health system relief fund to offset costs of treating uninsured patients with COVID-19.

 The American Medical Association says that money won’t be enough.
 COVID-19 treatment for the uninsured could cost from $14 billion to $48 billion, according to a recent estimate from the nonpartisan Kaiser Family Foundation.
-And Congress intended to help hospitals and medical offices meet basic operating costs.
+And Congress intended the stimulus bill to help hospitals and medical offices meet basic operating costs.

 “We need to leverage the Affordable Care Act so it can serve as the strong safety net that our country needs, especially given the job disruption that is causing many Americans to lose their health insurance,” said AMA President Dr. Patrice Harris.